ELIXIR-IIB-training/website/_pages/03-training_team.md

 <tr>
 	<td width="300" height="100">
 		<a href="mailto:allegra.via@cnr.it">allegra.via@cnr.it</a><br>
-		Institute of Molecular Biology and Pathology, CNR, Rome<br>
+		Institute of Molecular Biology and Pathology (IBPM), CNR, Rome<br>
    </td>
    <td width="300" height="100">
 		<a href="mailto:l.lepera@ibiom.cnr.it">l.lepera@ibiom.cnr.it</a><br>
-		Institute of Biomembrane and Bioenergetics & Institute of Molecular Biology and Pathology, 		CNR, Rome
+		Institute of Biomembranes, Bioenergetics and Molecular Biotechnologies (IBIOM) &<br>
+		Institute of Molecular Biology and Pathology (IBPM), CNR, Rome
    </td>
 </tr>
 <tr height="20"></tr>